Downtown Bakersfield: Buck Owens Boulevard

 Formerly named Pierce Road, Buck Owens Boulevard was renamed in 1998 in honor of long-time Bakersfield resident and country music legend Buck Owens, who died in 2006.
 Buck Owens Boulevard runs north/south, parallel to Highway 99, between Rosedale Highway/24th Street in Bakersfield, and Airport Drive in Oildale.
 Buck Owens Boulevard is located near Beach Park and is the heart of Bakersfield's Country Music scene.

-The main attractions in the area are the original Bakersfield Sign (formerly located at intersection of California and Union Avenues) and the Buck Owens Crystal Palace a unique museum, store, concert hall, and restaurant.
+The main attractions in the area are the original Bakersfield Sign (formerly located at the intersection of California and Union Avenues) and the Buck Owens Crystal Palace.

 Westchester

 The Westchester neighborhood is just west of Downtown Bakersfield, although some people consider it to be part of Downtown.
 Westchester is bounded by the Kern River, F Street, the BNSF Railroad Yard and State Route 99 (or Oak Street).
-Westchester is a mostly residential neighborhood.
-The neighborhood is known for large shady trees and historic homes built between the 1900s and 1960s.
 Main points of interest include the Kern County Museum (with the Beale Memorial Clock Tower), and Sam Lynn Ballpark.